 Good Faith Buyers Are Protected

-Buying property from an estate can feel uncertain.
+Buying estate property can feel uncertain.
 Is the personal representative really authorized?
-Was the probate filed correctly?
-Could a beneficiary come back later and challenge the sale?
+Was the probate process followed correctly?
+Could a family member come back later and challenge the sale?
 This statute directly addresses those concerns by protecting people who deal with a personal representative in good faith.

 A person who in good faith either assists or deals with another person acting as a personal representative, on the basis of a copy of letters certified by or under the direction of the court or an officer thereof within sixty days of the transaction, is protected as if the personal representative properly exercised his power and even though the authority of that person as personal representative has been terminated.

 A.R.S. § 14-3714The protection is broad.
 As long as the buyer relied on certified letters issued within the past sixty days and acted in good faith, the transaction holds.
-This is true even if the personal representative's authority had already been terminated or if there were procedural problems in the underlying probate case.
+This is true even if the personal representative's authority had already ended or if there were procedural problems in the probate process.

 No Duty to Investigate

-Arizona law does not require a buyer or business partner to dig into the probate file and verify every detail.
-Knowing that someone claims to be a personal representative does not create an obligation to confirm their powers or question how the estate is being managed.
+State law does not require a buyer or business partner to dig into the probate file.
+Knowing that someone claims to manage the estate does not create an obligation to confirm their powers or question how estate funds are being handled.

 There is one exception worth noting.
-If the court has placed specific restrictions on the personal representative's authority and those restrictions are endorsed on the letters themselves, as allowed for supervised personal representatives under A.R.S.
-14-3504, then third parties with those letters are on notice of the limitation.
-Otherwise, even restrictions in the will or a court order are only effective against people who have actual knowledge of them.
+If the court has placed specific restrictions on the representative's authority and those restrictions appear on the letters themselves, then third parties with those letters are on notice.
+Otherwise, restrictions in the will or a court order only affect people who have actual knowledge of them.

-The statute also protects subsequent good-faith purchasers.
-If property was wrongfully transferred to someone who was not acting in good faith, a later buyer who purchases it without knowledge of the problem is still protected.
+The statute also protects later good-faith purchasers.
+If estate property was wrongfully transferred to someone acting in bad faith, a later buyer who purchases it without knowledge of the problem is still protected.
+This prevents personal liability for innocent parties down the chain.